 Uzbekistan Stock Exchange Index

-Founded on 8th April 1994, the Tashkent Stock Exchange was established for the privatization of state owned companies which were reorganized and partially privatized throughout the 1990’s.
-This led to a broad shareholder base and better wealth distribution amongst the population, relative to other ex-Soviet satellites.
-Currently the stock exchange lists 131 companies with a market capitalization of USD 2,3 billion as of October 2018 and had its first ever IPO, Kvarts on 11th April 2018.
+Founded on 8th April 1994, the Tashkent Stock Exchange was established for the privatization of state-owned companies which were reorganized and partially privatized throughout the 1990’s.
+This led to a broad shareholder base and better wealth distribution amongst the population, relative to other ex-Soviet satellite countries.
+Currently the Tashkent Stock Exchange lists 112 companies with a market capitalization of USD 2.64 billion as of March 2019 and had its first ever IPO, Kvarts on 11th April 2018.

 Republican Stock Exchange «Tashkent» website - https://www.uzse.uz/